 Telescopic Ladders

 Telescopic ladders work differently from traditional ladders, extending like a telescope, with each rank of the ladder sliding down to pile on the following rung and pretty much collapsing on itself to create space.
-This makes telescopic ladders smaller and more portable so that you can easily manoeuvre and carry them.
-That means you can store the telescopic ladder anywhere without having to worry about storage space.
+Telescopic ladders are usually constructed of lightweight aluminium or fibreglass and typically compact to approximately one third of their maximum height.
+This makes them highly portable so that they can easily be manoeuvred, carried, and conveniently stored without any real worry about storage space.

 For the telescopic ladder to work each step locks into place when extended, meaning the ladder doesn’t have to be completely extended to the full height before you can use it – you can part extend the ladder to the height you need.
 It’s important to make sure the section securely clicks into place and as always, you should inspect telescopic ladders before each use for your own safety.

-Our telescopic ladders are superior to other models offered elsewhere.
+All our telescopic ladders are made of lightweight material and superior to other models offered elsewhere.
 You can be certain that they’re UK-made, of the highest quality, and exceed any tradesperson’s high expectations for usability and safety.

 The compact design of our anodised aluminium finished telescopic ladders makes them easy to transport and store.
 They are suitable for use at home or in the workplace and can be used both indoors or outdoors.
 With a free no quibble guarantee you can be sure of a quality product that will serve you well for many years.